thehamcar/sc1015likes/README.md

 # SC1015 B140 Team 2 Likes Count Model

 # About
-This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on movies from The Movie Database APIs.
-For detailed walkthrough, please view the source code in order from:
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on determining the best metrics to achieve the highest like count.
+For detailed walkthrough, please view the source code, with point numbers labelled in markdown.

 # Contributers
 - @euggddllg -
-- @
+- @thehamcar - Polynomial regression, Ensemble Learning, Some data prep (point 11)
 - @

 # Problem Definition